- Monthly Theme: Slashers

 Sean: I know, that is fun.
 Totally seasonal.

-Kristine: Yep!
-I hope it is playing at every art house cinema right now.
+Kristine: I hope it is playing at every art house cinema right now.

 Sean: So, you have now seen two Christmas-themed horror movies.
 What did you think of Black Christmas?

-Sean: LOVE.
-ADORE.
+Sean: Love it.
 I actually was more impressed with it than ever during this viewing.

 Sean: Oh yeah she is a total ball-busting goddess.